-In the current phase of the corporate lifecycle, it is essential to continue to develop the set of indicators that allow for an appropriate monitoring of the operationalization of the new Strategic Plan approved for the 2021-2024 period.
+In the current phase of the company's life cycle, it is essential to continue to develop a set of indicators to adequately monitor the operationalization of the new Strategic Plan approved for the 2024/27 period.

-In the definition of Key Performance Indicators, in addition to monitoring the explicit goals of the strategic plan and the main resources and skills, it is important to bear in mind the ability to transform data into strategic assets in order to sustain competitive advantages, namely through innovation, with the consequent creation of value to be distributed among stakeholders.

-The objectives, facilitators of a positioning oriented towards the sustained development of the business, must also become a vehicle for communicating the strategy to all levels of the organization.
+When defining Key Performance Indicators, in addition to monitoring the explicit goals of the strategic plan and the main resources and competences, it is important to bear in mind the ability to transform data into strategic assets in order to sustain competitive advantages, namely through innovation, with the consequent creation of value to be distributed among stakeholders.
+The objectives, which facilitate a positioning geared towards the sustained development of the business, must also be a vehicle for communicating the strategy to all levels of the organization.

-All the objectives for the assessment of the Executive Committee for the year 2024 will continue to be quantitative and are fragmented into specific objectives, in order to ensure complete alignment with the challenges set out in the strategic plan, as detailed next:
+The Executive Committee's assessment objectives for 2025 will continue to be all quantitative and are broken down into specific objectives to ensure complete alignment with the challenges set out in the strategic plan, as detailed below:

-KEY INDICATORS WEIGHT DESCRIPTION Average debt cost 10% Average cost of financing for the Group.
-ROIC (Return on Invested Capital) 10% Return generated by the capital invested.
-Operational Cash Flow 25% Cash flow generated by operating activitie.
-Earning per share 25% Net profit per share.
-Quality of service 15% Performance in network availability indicators, supply interruptions and other quality of service indicators of the different Business Units, in relation to previously established objectives.
-Health & Safety 3.75% Attendance rate and rate of days lost in relation to pre-established objectives.
-Gender diversity 3.75% Percentage of women in management positions.
-Reducing GHG emissions 97 3.75% Indicators of fleet electrification, renewable energy production for own consumption and methane reduction, in relation to previously established objectives.
-Rating performance 3.
-REN's performance in the 5 main ESG indices, in relation to previously established objectives.
-Average debt cost ROIC (Return on Invested Capital) Operational Cash Flow Earning per share Quality of service Health & Safety Gender diversity Reducing GHG emissions 97 Average debt cost 10% ROIC (Return on Invested Capital) 10% Operational 25% Earning per share 25% Quality of service 15% Health & Safety 3.75% Gender diversity 3.75% Reducing GHG emissions 97 3.75%
+AGGREGATED KEY PERFORMANCE INDICATORS WEIGHTS DESCRIPTION FINANCIAL Average cost of debt 10% Average cost of financing for the Group ROIC (Return on Invested Capital) 10% Return on invested capital TINANOIAL Cash flow operacional 25% Cash flow generated by operating activities Earning per share 25% Net profit per share OPERATIONAL Quality of Service 15% Performance in network availability indicators, supply interruptions and other quality of service indicators ESG Health & safety 3.75% Attendance rate and rate of days lost compared to pre-established objectives Gender Diversity 3.75% Percentage of women in management positions Reducing GHG Emisssions 3.75% Indicators of fleet electrification, renewable energy production for own consumption and methane reduction, in relation to previously established objectives Ratings performance 3.75% REN's performance in the 5 main ESG indices, in relation to previously established objectives